UFSRG/published-work/2025_Grotthuss_Transport/README.md

 ### 2. Add the Modified REACTER Files

 - Navigate to the `src` directory inside the LAMMPS source.
 - Replace `fix_bond_react.cpp`  with the modified versions from this repository.
+The file is located in src inside a REACTION folder.
 - Ensure the modified files are saved in the correct location before building.

 ---